Amy Porges

 Public service/professional activities:

-• Expert, The E15 Initiative: Strengthening the Global Trade System, 2013-2019: experts groups on clean energy technologies, climate change and trade, and the digital economy.
+Expert, The E15 Initiative: Strengthening the Global Trade System, 2013-2019: member of experts groups on clean energy technologies, climate change and trade, and the digital economy.